DigiBP/DigiBP_Emmentaler/docs/process.md

 # <span style="color:blue">**Process Documentation**</span>

 ## <span style="color:blue">1.
 Project Scope</span>
-The scope of the project is to use the advantages of digitalisation to improve existing processes within an organisation.
-This digitalisation is done by implementing an automated process inside a process engine, that supports the users with an ideal interaction of natural and artificial intelligence.
+The scope of the project is to use the advantages of digitalization to improve existing processes within an organization.
+This digitalization is done by implementing an automated process inside a process engine, that supports the users with an ideal interaction of natural and artificial intelligence.
 The goal is to improve a process and integrate a clear structure inside the automated process execution.

 ## <span style="color:blue">2.
 Team Members</span>